hammadrauf/ansible-role-packer-debian/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+Originally published by Jeff Geerling.
+This fork is Maintained by [Hammad Rauf](https://ca.linkedin.com/in/hammadrauf)